Metamorphic rock: Contact aureoles

 Contact metamorphism takes place when magma is injected into the surrounding solid rock (country rock).
 The changes that occur are greatest wherever the magma comes into contact with the rock because the temperatures are highest at this boundary and decrease with distance from it.
 Around the igneous rock that forms from the cooling magma is a metamorphosed zone called a contact aureole.
 Aureoles may show all degrees of metamorphism from the contact area to unmetamorphosed (unchanged) country rock some distance away.
 The formation of important ore minerals may occur by the process of metasomatism at or near the contact zone.
 Contact aureoles around large plutons may be as much as several kilometers wide.

 The term hornfels is often used by geologists to signify those fine grained, compact, non-foliated products of contact metamorphism.
 The contact aureole typically shows little deformation, and so hornfels is usually devoid of schistosity and forms a tough, equigranular rock.
 If the rock was originally banded or foliated (as, for example, a laminated sandstone or a foliated calc-schist) this character may not be obliterated, and a banded hornfels is the product.
 Contact metamorphism close to the surface produces distinctive low-pressure metamorphic minerals, such as spinel, andalusite, vesuvianite, or wollastonite.

 Similar changes may be induced in shales by the burning of coal seams.
 This produces a rock type named clinker.

 There is also a tendency for metasomatism between the igneous magma and sedimentary country rock, whereby the chemicals in each are exchanged or introduced into the other.
 In that case, hybrid rocks called skarn arise.

 Other occurrences

 Dynamic (cataclastic) metamorphism takes place locally along faults.
 Here intense shearing of the rock typically forms mylonites.

 Impact metamorphism is unlike other forms of metamorphism in that it takes place during impact events by extraterrestrial bodies.
 It produces rare ultrahigh pressure metamorphic minerals, such as coesite and stishovite.
 Coesite is rarely found in eclogite brought to the surface in kimberlite pipes, but the presence of stishovite is unique to impact structures.

 Uses

 Slate tiles are used in construction, particularly as roof shingle.

 Quartzite is sufficiently hard and dense that it is difficult to quarry.
-However, some quartzite is used as dimension stone, often as slabs for flooring, walls, or stair steps.
+However, some quartzite is used as dimension stone, often as slabs for flooring, walls, or stairsteps.
 About 6% of crushed stone, used mostly for road aggregate, is quartzite.

 Marble is also prized for building construction and as a medium for sculpture.